Photo by Rido/Shutterstock

 Experience the Mindful Touch service at the Qua Baths & Spa at Caesars Palace in Las Vegas or The Dormy House Hotel & Spa in the English Cotswolds.
 The Be Relax chain of airport spas offers a Virtual Reality pedicure in its Dubai location.

-Since the stigma and legislation around cannabis has relaxed, spas are increasingly offering CBD treatments.
+Since the stigma and legislation around cannabis has relaxed, spa trends in 2020 are increasingly offering CBD treatments.
 Now, before you get to thinking that your spa buzz becomes another kind of buzz, CBD is the part of the marijuana plant that is non-hallucinogenic.
 So while it won’t get you high, research is showing that what it can do is help everything from chronic pain and anxiety to insomnia and skin issues.
 Whether or not you want to try it, is your call, but for sure it’s a product that is trending in spa menus.

 Loma de Vida Spa